femrek/flutter_network_layer/README.md

 # flutter_network_layer

-A package for Flutter projects to use as a network layer.
+A package to use as a network layer for Flutter projects.

 ## Table of Contents